vinhtq115/hide-mangadex-releases-firefox/README.md

 # Hide MangaDex Releases [For Firefox]
-An extension that hide releases from specific groups and uploaders on Mangadex.
+An extension that hide releases from specific groups and uploaders on MangaDex.